elisa-tech/wg-automotive/README.md

   * Fork the upstream repo and clone your fork to get a local working copy, details see [click](#initial-setup---forking-and-cloning)
 * If you already forked the repository and cloned your fork
   * Make sure to start your work on the most recent version of the upstream master branch, for details see [click](#syncing-your-fork-and-local-working-copy-with-the-upstream-repository)
-* Create a feature branch based on "master/main" to start your work on[click](#creating-a-feature-branch)
+* Create a feature branch based on "master/main" to start your work on [click](#creating-a-feature-branch)
 * [Optional for non code repositories] If you suspect the files you intend to work on are being worked on by other members of the group as well, or you want to discuss your planned work beforehand, create an Github issue, see [click](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 If you did create an issue, it is best practice to reference the issue in your commit messages.
 * Commit changes and push them to your fork see [click](#committing-and-pushing)